Summer: What a delight! Long days, refreshing swims, holidays, ice creams, catch-ups with friends.

 6. Have a night out at Nightjar Festival

-Nightjar Festival is an epic food, music and craft market run in Torquay every Thursday night in January.
+Nightjar Festival is an epic food, music and craft market run in Torquay in January.
 This event has become renowned for its good vibes, with a bar near the main stage for adults, interactive displays for the kids and roving entertainment for everyone.
 The market is full of local goodies and food stands with cuisines from all over the world.

 8. Go for a canoe on the Anglesea River